Electromagnetic Induction And Alternating Current Ques 93

 $$ =\frac{Q}{2 m} \quad(I \omega)=\frac{Q}{2 m} \quad\left(m R^{2} \omega\right)=\frac{Q \omega R^{2}}{2} $$

-Induced electric field is opposite direction.
+Induced electric field is in the opposite direction.
 Therefore,

 $$ \begin{aligned} \omega^{\prime} & =\omega-\alpha t \\ \alpha & =\frac{\tau}{I}=\frac{(Q E) R}{m R^{2}} \\ & =\frac{(Q) \frac{B R}{2} R}{m R^{2}}=\frac{Q B}{2 m} \\ \therefore \quad \omega^{\prime} & =\omega-\frac{Q B}{2 m} \cdot 1=\omega-\frac{Q B}{2 m} \\ M_{f} & =\frac{Q \omega^{\prime} R^{2}}{2}=Q \omega-\frac{Q B}{2 m} \frac{R^{2}}{2} \end{aligned} $$